edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 You need to create workspace roles for the different workspaces:

 > [!NOTE]
 > The id of the User, Group or Service Principal is the Object ID in Microsoft Entra ID.
 For a Service Principal, you can find the Object ID in the Azure Portal under 'Enterprise applications'.
-Dont use the Object ID of the App Registration.'
+Don't use the Object ID of the App Registration.'

 workspace_roles_code
 workspace_roles_data